your-diary/piet_programming_language/README.md

 [The official specification](https://www.dangermouse.net/esoteric/piet.html) doesn't define Piet Programming Language very strictly: some behaviors are *implementation-defined*.

-In this section, how such behaviors are implemented is explained.
+In this section, we explain how such behaviors are implemented.

 ### 3.1 Colors